-- 98. As at 31 August 2016, I have received 158 applications for interim payment on the basis of exceptional need pursuant to sections D1.4 and F1.4 of the SDS. - 99.
-In respect of 154 of these applications, the group member has been assessed as being eligible to receive compensation from the settlement sum and 1 group member has a claim which is yet to be assessed. - 100.
-To date, I have considered the applications of 148 of the group members who have been assessed as being eligible to receive compensation.
-138 of these group members have been successful in their applications for an interim payment and 10 have been unsuccessful. - 101.
-The remaining 6 group members who have been assessed as eligible to receive compensation have yet to be assessed for eligibility for interim payment.
+- 99. As at 7 September 2016, I have received 36 applications for interim payment on the basis of exceptional need pursuant to sections D1.4 and F1.4 of the SDS. - 100.
+All of these applicants have been assessed as being eligible to receive compensation from the settlement sum. - 101.
+I have considered all 36 applications for interim payments received to date.
+35 of these group members have been successful in their applications for an interim payment and one has been unsuccessful.